Salah-Code-Lab/MBRFilterPP/README.md

 ## NOTICE!!!

-DO NOT INSTALL THE DRIVER IF IT IS NOT SIGNED, ONLY INSTALL ON VIRTUAL MACHINES FOR TESTING AND RESEARCH
+DO NOT INSTALL THE DRIVER IF IT IS NOT SIGNED.

 DO NOT ATTEMPT TO UNINSTALL THE DRIVER MANUALLY A SPECIFC TOOL WILL BE PUBLISHED TO UNINSTALL IT AND WILL BE BUILT

 FOR EMERGENCY USE